Nathan Dudley & The Faith Tabernacle Apostolic Church in Junction City, Kansas

 Perhaps hearing the experience of Linda Murphrey, daughter of former Baptist pastor Jack Hyles, who lived a different life than what church members perceived, will help some close to this situation.
 Hyles was First Baptist's founder, where in 2012, pastor Jack Schaap was removed for having sex with an underage female.

 We realize many reading have been hurt in a church by spiritual abuse.
 The book I have recommended the most on the subject is "The Subtle Power Of Spiritual Abuse" by David Johnson and Jeff VanVonderen.
 Broken into three parts, the authors cover abuse and its victims, leaders and why they are trapped, and recovery from abuse.
 It is one of the first books I read on the subject after leaving an unhealthy church.
 If you only want to read one book on the subject from a Christian perspective, read this one.
 You may order it through Amazon.com here.
-We will also give away a copy to a limited number of former or current members of Faith Tabernacle Church, who contact us with a mailing address.

 You are also encouraged to take the time to explore this site.
 There is a great deal of information available on spiritual abuse in general plus other resources and also on Apostolic churches.
 There is help available to the hurting.
 You are not alone and there is hope.
 We also offer an online support group that you may read about here.